Sam Johnson

 AReS: An AutoML Regression Service for Data Analytics and Novel Data-centric Visualizations

-Accepted Paper at 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining
+Paper presented at 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining

 Our service is intended to enable researchers to make use of ML that can augment data analysis and exploration in their respective fields.
 AReS allows users to upload data and automatically build dozens of different ML models, each with its own strengths.
 These models are compared to determine which is most effective, and several, novel data-centric visualizations are presented in an informative report.
 This is intended to help users better understand their data and the effectiveness of the models over their data.
 AReS can be found here.